Select your base

 Even big kids enjoy a steam railway, and the Llangollen Steam Railway needs to go down on your to do list whilst your are enjoying your canal boat holiday here.
 Located beside the historic Dee Bridge in Llangollen, the line follows the River Dee, classed as a Site of Special Scientific Interest (SSSI), for its entire length.
 Fans of Thomas the Tank Engine will be pleased to know he visits at least once a year!

-Top Canal Holiday Attractions
+Top Llangollen Canal Holiday Attractions

 PONTCYSYLLTE AQUEDUCT